Lehs/Simple-editor-in-ANS-Forth/README.md

 SED - an editor written with ANS Forth words in a simple and extendable manner.

 A buffer EDBUF is thought of as a 64xN array of bytes.
+There is no address pointer to the buffer, the address is calculated thru the variables EDROW and EDCOL.

 The main action of the words is to manipulate this buffer and secondary to show a part of the buffer on the screen.